 Jemma Weymss then joined the conversation and over several sessions we discussed the phases of womanhood, as well as the importance of the feminine consciousness in the lives of not just the women we knew, or the women we were, but men who were part of the picture.

-The workshop is called Because I Have a Voice – The Heroine’s Journey as we were reclaiming and reframing that forgotten and long abandoned space through story, song, poetry and art.
+The workshop is called Because I Have a Voice – The Heroine’s Journey as we were reclaiming and reframing that long abandoned space through story, song, poetry and art.
 Of great importance as well was reestablishing a connection with the land through blessing as well as working with the trees as a medium for journeying into mythic time.

 The three sessions can be attended as stand alone workshops, or as a full set.